-EAC condition 23.H and I require sub-component plans for moose, grizzly bears, bats, amphibians, birds and furbearers.
-These sub-component plans are listed in Sections 4.1 to 4.9.
+EAC Conditions 23.h and 23.i require sub-component plans for moose, grizzly bears, bats, amphibians, birds, and furbearers.
+These sub-component plans are included in Sections 4.1 to 4.9.

 The monitoring program may be updated from time to time based on monitoring results, changes to Project design, new Traditional Knowledge (TK), or following updates in the scientific understanding of the species group.
-If these monitoring programs indicate that there is no observable effect or a low effect on the species group due to the Project, the program may be discontinued following consultation with the EAO, FLNRORD, Aboriginal and Indigenous groups, or the EMC.
+If these monitoring programs indicate that there is no observable effect or a low effect on the species group due to the Project, the program may be discontinued following consultation with the EAO, MOF, Aboriginal and Indigenous groups, or the ELoMC.